nicolassutter/portfolio/README.md

 # portfolio

 This is my personal website repository.
-It is a static website built with Astro, SolidJS, UnoCSS and TypeScript.
+It is a dynamic website built with Astro, SolidJS, Tailwind CSS, Directus and TypeScript.

+The Directus backend is hosted on my own VPS running a Coolify instance.

+The frontend is hosted on Cloudflare.